electrodude/p2-ip/README.md

 ## Current Functionality

-- Parses Ethernet frames, but doesn't do anything with them yet
+- Parses Ethernet frames and dispatches them by EtherType to dummy handlers

 ## Planned Work